JJMister/feedback/.github/ISSUE_TEMPLATE.md

-### Do you want to request a feature or report a bug?
+If possible, open separate issues for each feature request, or bug report.
+Avoid grouping feature requests, or bugs that are unrelated.

-Open separated issues for each of your bugs/feature requests, please avoid grouping these propositions into one issue.
+## Bug Report

 ### What is the current behavior?